Managing static access keys

 Create new key and select Create static access key. -

-Specify the key description and click Create.
+Enter a description for the key and click Create.

 -